Index for Senescence:

 For meaning’s lost, I found, since losing you.

-Short summary (more details to come): This sonnet revisits early periods of romantic intimacy in the pet names exchanged between the poet and the beloved.
+This sonnet revisits early periods of romantic intimacy in the pet names exchanged between the poet and the beloved.
 The tone seems light and whimsical, but the last lines show the shadow over it all, the loss of the beloved and the shattering of the existential reality for the poet.
-Even language is stripped of significance, self-referentially undermining everything “Tome of Stars” is trying to do.
-As a note, the poet's confusion at the beloved naming him “elephant” likely stems from culture differences between an American interacting with an Indian.
+Even language is stripped of significance, self-referentially undermining everything Tome of Stars seems to be trying to do.
+An important note: the poet's confusion at the beloved naming him “elephant” likely stems from culture differences between an American interacting with an Indian.
 For him, elephants inherit strongly the American culture's portrayal of the animals as often comical and clumsy.
 Thus he wondered why she wouldn't choose a different animal for his nickname.
 For many Hindus, or those raised in Hindu culture, elephants are revered as majestic, complex symbols.
 They possess characteristics of strength and divinity, even sensuality (e.g., through Ganesha, the elephant-headed god).

 Karuna